everysoftware/fastid/README.md

 ## Features

-FastID is responsible for authentication, user management and single account for all your applications.
+FastID is responsible for authentication, user management and single account for all your services.

 The key features are: